coleifer/peewee/docs/peewee/querying.rst

    # But we need to indicate which fields the values correspond to.
    MyModel.insert_many(data, fields=[MyModel.field1, MyModel.field2]).execute()

-It is a good practice to wrap the bulk insert in a transaction:
+Optionally wrap the bulk insert in a transaction:

 .. code-block:: python